 For Virginia to compete nationally and internationally in the 21st century, and to ensure our children are able to succeed in this competitive environment, we must do better supporting our institutions of higher education, including our community college system and world-class teaching and research facilities such as the University of Virginia.
 It is unacceptable that the state funds only 5.8% percent of UVA’s total operating budget (a percentage that has decreased over the last several years) while undergraduate tuition at the University has increased almost 34% over the past five years.

-In 2012 we actually increased funding for higher education for the first time in years.
-But there is much more to be done.
-2011 also marked the first year in which tuition at the University of Virginia provided a greater amount of funding per student than state appropriations.
-Over the last 10 years, state support for UVA has dropped 42%, and is now less than a third of what North Carolina provides UNC-Chapel Hill ($8,601 per student compared with $26,034).
+In 2012, the General Assembly actually increased funding for higher education for the first time in years but funding levels are still lower than FY2006.
+2011 marked the first year in which tuition at the University of Virginia provided a greater amount of funding for per student costs than state appropriations.
+Over a decade, state support for UVA dropped 42%, and for 2009-2010 it was less than a third of what North Carolina provides UNC-Chapel Hill ($8,601 per student compared with $26,034).
 According to SCHEV (State Council on Higher Education), state support for Virginia’s Community College System fell from $372.5 million in 2007-2008, to $316.2 million in 2011-2012.
 At the same time, tuition at Piedmont Virginia Community College rose dramatically, from an average of $2,390 for an instate student, in 2007-2008, to $3,556 in 2011-2012.

 I support “Grow By Degrees”, a campaign initiated by the Virginia Business Higher Education Council (VBHEC) to “promote economic growth through high-impact investment and innovation in Virginia’s colleges, universities and community colleges.”
 The campaign will focus on making college affordable to more Virginians, particularly those entering high-income, high-demand fields in science and engineering, health care, and teaching.